-Getting your pup in the back seat is the first step, but what about when you arrive on location?
-Here in Durham you need not leave your pets on the curb – bring them along on all your adventures.
+Getting your pup in the back seat is the first step, but what will you do when you arrive?
+Here in Durham, you need not leave your pets on the curb – bring them along on all your adventures.

 Where to Stay (stay ... good dog!)

 When it comes to deciding where to stay, Durham has delightful accommodations for you and your pet.
 The Unscripted Durham Hotel and 21c Museum Hotel feature eclectic decor, delicious treats and permission to pamper your pooch in plush pillows and comforters.
 For a luxurious stay steps away from one of Durham's most popular walking trails, book a stay at Washington Duke Inn & Golf Club.
 The Residence Inn Duke University Medical Center is a short walk to Duke and downtown attractions, and if you're into sitting poolside with your pup, book a room at The Comfort Inn RTP or the Hyatt Place Durham Southpoint, both conveniently close to shopping at The Streets at Southpoint.
 La Quinta Inn & Suites by Wyndham University Area Chapel Hill is near some of Durham's best dining in the Rockwood neighborhood and the 15-501 corridor, and offers pet-friendly stays.